-Due to COVID-19, we will not be offering the Entrepreneurial Training Program this fall semester, 2020.
-We are actively working on some exciting changes and plan to offer ETP virtually in 2021.
+Due to COVID-19, we will not be offering the Entrepreneurial Training Program this spring semester, 2021.
+We are actively working on some exciting changes and plan to offer ETP virtually in the future.

 For those looking to complete a full business plan and financial projections right away, we recommend taking BizSmart Sprint and also requesting no-cost, one-on-one assistance from one of our Business Counselors.
 To request counseling, please complete our Electronic Request for Consultation form.

 Biz Smart Sprint is your introduction into the world of entrepreneurship.
 In this live, virtual 5-week course, you will learn the building blocks you need to become a successful entrepreneur.
 Each week, you’ll discover the key components you need to start a business, including the Business Model Canvas business planning tool, understanding your customers and market, developing a marketing strategy, legal and operational considerations, and financial basics.

 This course is an excellent touchpoint for: